psychemedia/storytelling-notes/time.md

 Local time is the term used to describe the use of local timekeeping. +Een though a used clock show mean time, it still had to be set at noon each day, which gives unique time on each possible location.
 As a result of the flexion of the Earth, time differs four minutes every degree of longitude, which gives a 6 minutes of time difference across Britain /chivelbusch, %0&&, p @(1

- " number of companies operated the British railways and they all used their own timetables which were often based on the local time where the company4s office was located. ??erubavel identified how 8much inconvenience was involved in using a single supra-local timetable without having a single uniform standard of time8%056, p&1.
+ "number of companies operated the British railways and they all used their own timetables which were often based on the local time where the company4s office was located. ??erubavel identified how 8much inconvenience was involved in using a single supra-local timetable without having a single uniform standard of time8%056, p&1.
 This inconsistency inorganisation would cause confusion for the passengers. /chivelbusch describes how this might have picturedA 8In stations used by several different lines there were clocks showing different times, three of these at one station, si$ at the ne$t8%0&&, p @@1

  Gatty 1872 The Book of Sun Dials